gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: gLaSDI

 \subsection{Physics-informed adaptive greedy sampling}

-In the proposed algorithm, the training sample points are determined on-the-fly by a physics-informed adaptive greedy sampling algorithm to maximize parameter space exploration and achieve optimal model performance.
-To this end, a sampling procedure is integrated with an error indicator is needed.
+In the proposed algorithm, the training sample points are determined on the fly by a physics-informed adaptive greedy sampling algorithm to maximize parameter space exploration and achieve optimal model performance.
+To this end, a sampling procedure integrated with an error indicator is needed.
 The most accurate error indicator would be actual relative error that is computed with high-fidelity solutions.
 However, requiring high-fidelity solution is computationally expensive, leading to undesirable training cost and time.
 Therefore, we adopt a physics-informed residual-based error indicator, which does not require high-fidelity solutions.
-The residual-based error indicator is defined in Eq.~\eqref{eq.residual_norm}.
-The residual-based error indicator has a positive correlation with the maximum relative error and can be efficiently computed based only on predicted gLaSDI solutions.
-For example, see Figure~\ref{fig.eres_vs_emax}.
+The residual-based error indicator, defined in Eq.~\eqref{eq.residual_norm}, has a positive correlation with the maximum relative error and can be efficiently computed based only on predicted gLaSDI solutions.
+For example, see Figure~\ref{fig.glasdi}.
 The physics-informed residual-based error indicator is integrated into an adaptive greedy sampling algorithm with a multi-level random-subset evaluation strategy.
 Various termination criteria for the adaptive greedy sampling are discussed in the following subsection.